ethanwang7/Fall-2022/README.md

 # Fall-2022

-These are the Pytron programs I wrote in my machine learning class.
+These are the Python programs I wrote in my machine learning class.